saumel-dev/Keen-Keeper/README.md

 ✨ Key Features
 👥 Friend Cards
 Browse all your connections on the home page.
-Each card shows the friend's name, profile picture, tags, days since last contact, and current relationship status (On-Track, Almost Due, or Overdue).
+Each card shows the friend's name, profile picture, tags, days since last contact, and current relationship status (On-Track, Almost Due, or Overdue). <br>
 📋 Interaction Timeline
 Select a friend and log an interaction — Call, Text, or Video.
-Every interaction is saved to a timeline that gives you a full history of how you've been staying in touch.
+Every interaction is saved to a timeline that gives you a full history of how you've been staying in touch.  <br>
 📊 Stats & Insights
-Visit the Stats page to see a visual breakdown of all your interactions via a pie chart, showing how many Calls, Texts, and Videos you've made.
+Visit the Stats page to see a visual breakdown of all your interactions via a pie chart, showing how many Calls, Texts, and Videos you've made.  <br>

 🚀 Live Demo
 🔗 keen-keeper-saumel-dev.netlify.app